mjj4791/CCLLexer/README.md

 # CCLLexer
 CCL Lexer for pygments

-The CCL Lexer allows you to parse CCL code (Cerner Command Language) with pygments / pygmentize and produce good looking exports of yout code.
+The CCL Lexer allows you to parse CCL code (Cerner Command Language) with pygments / pygmentize and produce good looking exports of your code.
 The lexer will register itself for the CCL language and the file extensions (.ccl, .inc, .prg)

 To use this lexer
 * install the pythong code/package